Katherine Moennig

 Katherine Sian Moennig (/ˈmɛnɪɡ/; born December 29, 1977) is an American actress.
 She is best known for her role as Shane McCutcheon on The L Word (2004–2009), as well as Jake Pratt on Young Americans (2000).
 Moennig played the role of Lena in the Showtime series Ray Donovan from 2013 to 2019.
-She played a recurring role on Grown-ish on Freeform as Professor Paige Hewson in season 2 and 3.
+She played a recurring role on Grown-ish on Freeform as Professor Paige Hewson in seasons 2 and 3.
 She reprised her role as Shane McCutcheon in The L Word: Generation Q in 2019.
-Moennig currently hosts podcast PANTS with close friend and L Word co-star, Leisha Hailey.
+Moennig currently hosts the podcast PANTS with close friend and L Word co-star, Leisha Hailey.